- Next Steps

 INTERNATIONAL STUDENT SERVICES

 International Student Services serves as a resource for all deaf and hearing international students on visas as well as for members of the campus community seeking cross-cultural help.
-International Student Services conducts the new student orientation program at the start of each quarter.
+International Student Services conducts the new student orientation program at the start of each semester.
 Also, the PAL (Peer Advisor Leaders) program matches up returning students with new students on a one-to-one basis to help adjust to RIT and the United States.

 International Student Services provides additional services including providing advice on immigration issues, coordinating off-campus hospitality through the Rochester International Friendship Council, distribution of the International Students Newsletter, and organizing trips to areas of local interest.
 For more information, call (585) 475-6943 or visit their website.Back to top